Ask Krrish Contact Us

 Why LWC?

-• Performance: Built on web standards, LWC is significantly faster than its predecessor, Aura Components, due to less framework overhead and native browser support.
+• Performance: Built on web standards, LWC is significantly faster than its predecessor Aura Components due to less framework overhead and native browser support.

 • Security: Leverages Shadow DOM for encapsulation, protecting component internals from external interference.